ShGoudarzi/backup-assistant/README.md

 # backup-assistant
-Simple Bash script for Creating Full Backup of Linux files and Upload to FTP,SSH Server
+Simple Bash script for Creating Full Backup of Linux files and Upload to FTP, SSH Server

 + Backup custom files and directories